A National Citizens’ Assembly on Electoral Reform:

 Without pre-judging various kinds of electoral systems, a citizens’ assembly will review options to improve our current electoral system.
 They would be free to recommend keeping the status quo (first-past-the-post), ranked ballots, or a proportional system (including proportional ranked ballots, or any other made-for-Canada PR).

-Who supports a National Citizens’ Assembly on Electoral Reform?
+Progress towards a National Citizens’ Assembly on Electoral Reform

-The MPs listed on this website have expressed support for a National Citizens’ Assembly on Electoral Reform in one or more of the following ways:
+The Liberal MPs listed below did not vote for Motion M-86.
+They did express support for a National Citizens’ Assembly on Electoral Reform in the past by:

 Notable NON-PARTISAN endorsers